DIY4E1/CNC360/cubes/readme.md

+# Understanding the Mirrorverse while using Cubes (Qubes)
 # Using Cubes (Qubes) as Figures (Checkers, Jetons, Tokens)
 <p>... instead of 'rolling' or 'throwing' Dices!
 These *.svg templates allow for the creation of the following dice types: D6.
 Generate a *.png file with 2048 x 2048 px (72 dpi) and upload it to Steam – Table Top Simulator.
 The Dice Template, as well as other modding tools, can be found on your computer.</br></br>
 \Steam\steamapps\common\Tabletop Simulator\Modding\Dice Templates</br></br></p>